harish-udhay/Animal-Intrusion-Detection-System/README.md

 #### Code definition

-1.   hello.sh is bash shell code that orchestrates the entire process
+1.   hello.sh - shell code that orchestrates the entire process
 2.   publisher.c - code to publish the data to publisher topic in MQTT server
 3.   subscriber.c - code to receive the data from publisher topic in MQTT server
 4.   pipe.h - code to initialize a pipe communication between the device and MQTT server